jkeen/ember-stereo/README.md

 - `audio-will-fast-forward` ({sound, currentPosition, newPosition}) - fired before fast-forwarding a sound
 - `audio-position-will-change` ({sound, currentPosition, newPosition}) - fired before audio position change
 - `audio-position-changed` ({sound})
+- `audio-blocked` ({ sound }) - the sound was prevented from being played by the browser due to auto play restrictions

 ###### Stereo service events
 - `current-sound-changed` ({sound, previousSound}) - triggered when the current sound changes.
 On initial play, previousSound will be undefined.